Attentive max feature map and joint training for acoustic scene classification: Introduction

+Recent studies in ASC can be primarily divided into two strands, data preprocessing and modeling, and most top-ranking systems focused on data preprocessing in the DCASE 2020 challenge.
+In data preprocessing, most recent systems have exploited delta and delta-deltas \cite{suh2020designing, hu2020device, gao2020acoustic, liu2020acoustic, koutini2020cp}, diverse data augmentation techniques (e.g., mixup \cite{zhang2018mixup}, and SpecAugment \cite{park2019specaugment}), sub-frequency analysis \cite{phaye2019subspectralnet, suh2020designing}, feature investigation, and temporal division \cite{mun2017deep}.
+In modeling, ResNet \cite{he2016deep} and convolutional neural networks (CNNs) are the most widely used architectures for ASC tasks.
+Techniques such as the adoption of the knowledge distillation framework \cite{heo2019acoustic, jung2020knowledge} and receptive field regularization \cite{koutini2020cp} have been demonstrated as effective.
+Utilizing the representation of other tasks and training a general-purpose network have also been investigated \cite{shim2020audio, jung2020acoustic, kong2018dcase, jung2021dcasenet}.
+Among various modeling approaches, the attention mechanism is one of the most effective techniques \cite{ren2019attention, phan2019spatio}.

-In this paper, we propose two modeling techniques independent of data-preprocessing; an attentive max feature map (AMFM) and joint learning of the concrete classes of subtask A and abstract classes of subtask B. First, we find that although attention improves the performance, it excessively loses information owing to its exclusive nature.
-Our hypothesis is that a fraction of de-emphasized information might further help the discriminative power of a feature if adequately addressed.
-We find that the max feature map (MFM), a technique that adopts a competitive scheme via element-wise max operation~\cite{wu2018light}, can be used in this perspective.
-MFM is also effective for ASC as studied in previous works\cite{shim2020audio, shim2020capturing, lee2021cnn}.
-Specifically, we design a new technique combining attention and MFM and refer to it as the AMFM where attention emphasizes the most informative region and the MFM prevents excessive information loss using a relative max operation.
-Inspired by MFM operation, AMFM compares the feature maps before and after the attention to mitigate the excessive information loss.
+In this paper, we propose two modeling techniques independent of data preprocessing: an attentive max feature map (AMFM) and joint training of the concrete classes of Subtask A and abstract classes of Subtask B. First, by visualizing the effect of attention on the feature map (see Figure~\ref{fig:featuremap}), applying attention excessively discards potentially important information, despite improving the performance.
+Analyzing the visualization, we assume that preserving more information might further boost the discriminative power of a feature if adequately addressed.
+This assumption is in line with recent studies that have adopted sigmoid-based attention to alleviate discarding too much information \cite{woo2018cbam}.
+We argue that the max feature map (MFM), a technique that adopts a competitive scheme via elementwise max operation~\cite{wu2018light}, can be used for this purpose because MFM showed its effectiveness in~\cite{shim2020audio, shim2020capturing, lee2021cnn}.
+Specifically, we design a new technique combining attention and MFM, which we refer to as the AMFM, in which attention emphasizes the most informative region and the MFM prevents excessive information loss using a max operation.
+The proposed AMFM compares the feature maps before and after the attention mechanism to mitigate excessive information loss.